 We have continued to invest in research and development through the industry cycles to assure our products meet the needs of our customers.
 We take pride in our scientists and engineers who continue to add to our portfolio of patents and unpatented proprietary technology to ensure that our investment in technology leadership is translated into unique product advantages.
-We strive for operational excellence by focusing on ways to lower our manufacturing and design costs and to improve our delivery times to our customers.
-Finally, we have established Global Customer Teams and a focused account management structure to maintain and strengthen our customer relationships and increase customer satisfaction.
+We strive for operational excellence by focusing on ways to lower our product, manufacturing and design costs and to improve our delivery times to our customers.
+We will continue to use our Global Customer Teams and a focused account management structure to maintain and strengthen our customer relationships and increase customer satisfaction.
+Finally, we will maintain a strong cash balance to insure that we have enough capital to fund a potential ramp in our business.